 I’m hungry!
 Where is it?

-It is a small restaurant but there is seating available inside and outside.
-The inside is alive with vibrant colors and decorated with pictures of Mexican folk heroes and art.
+It is a small restaurant but there plenty of seating inside which is decorated with vibrant colors and pictures of Mexican folk heroes and art.